The Ultimate Maui Itinerary: The Best of Maui in 7 to 14 Days

 Maui is the best place to see them—we did see some whales in Kauai but were blown away by how many we saw in Maui.

-We chose a small-group boat trip with Makai Adventures and loved it so much we did the trip twice (you get 20% off repeat trips).
-I recommend the sunrise trip for beautiful light.
+We chose a small-group boat trip with Makai Adventures and loved it so much that we did it twice.

 We couldn’t believe how quickly and easily we saw whales on these trips.
 We saw dozens of them including many baby whales (which aren’t so small), as well as adults breaching and tail slapping, and we even heard their otherworldly singing through a hydrophone.